agemooij/riak-scala-client/README.md

 A fast, non-blocking idiomatic Scala client library for interacting with [Riak].

+## Current Status (March 2013): Preparing for public release

+A first stable public version, 0.8, is scheduled to be released to the Sonatype/Central repositories around mid-March 2013.
+We are currently adding the last finishing touches.

+This project was started in December 2012 out of frustration about the (then) lack of non-blocking Scala (or Java) client libraries for [Riak].

+## Features

+So far, the following Riak (http) API features are supported:

+- Fetch
+- Store
+- Delete
+- Secondary Indexes (2i)
+    - Fetching exact matches
+    - Fetching ranges
+    - Storing with indexes
+- Getting/setting bucket properties

+Other features include:

+- Automatic (de)serialization of Scala (case) classes using type classes
+- Automatic indexing of Scala (case) classes using type classes
+- An untyped RiakValue class for interacting with raw Riak values and their associated meta data (vlock, etag, content type, last modified time, indexes, etc.)
+- A typed RiakMeta[T] class for interacting with deserialized values while retaining their associated meta data (vlock, etag, content type, last modified time, indexes, etc.)
+- Customizable and strongly typed conflict resolution on all fetches (and stores when returnbody=true)
+- Auto-retry of fetches and stores (a standard feature of the underlying spray-client library)

+These Riak (http) API features are currently missing or under construction:

+- Map Reduce
+- link walking
+- ping
+- status
+- listing all buckets
+- listing all keys in a bucket
+- Conditional fetch/store semantics (i.e. If-None-Match and If-Match for ETags and If-Modified-Since and If-Unmodified-Since for LastModified)

 ## Design goals

 - It should be non-blocking (i.e. all calls are handled asynchronously and result in Futures)